hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/using-providers.md

   });
 ```

-Please be aware that you can not pass an entire block (e.g. `exampleNamespace.metadata`) as this is not supported by Terraform.
+Please be aware that you can not pass an entire block (e.g. `exampleNamespace.metadata`) into a resource or data source as this is not supported by Terraform.
 You need to specify all values you want to pass.